Why is my gutter guards curling shingles

 How do I know if my gutter guards are causing shingle curling?

-Look for shingles that are lifting or curling, especially around the edges where the gutter guards are installed.
-You may also see signs of moisture buildup or mold growth under the guards.
+Look for visible signs of shingle curling or lifting, especially around the edges where the gutter guards are installed.
+You may also notice water pooling on the roof or gutters overflowing.

 Connect with certified professionals in your area